annanizhoni/annanizhoni/README.md

 I am a student in the MIT xPro full-stack web development bootcamp.
 This portfolio will document my new path towards becoming a software engineer.
 ## 🚀 About Me
-I am a polymath from Utah, but currently residing in New York City.
-I am a member of the Navajo Nation with a wide ranging skillset from fine art and classical piano to wilderness survival and auto mechanics.
+I am from Utah and a member of the Navajo Nation.
+I have a wide ranging skillset from fine art and classical piano to wilderness survival and auto mechanics.
 I found computer programming thanks to Google's user experience course.
 The elation from creating an interactive prototype for an art history app immediately sparked curiosity; how do I build it in its entirety from the ground up?
 That curiosity quickly morphed into obsession, and thus began my coding journey.

 ## 🛠 Skills
-Fine art (charcoal portraiture, oil/acrylic painting, pinstriping), graphic design, classical piano, banjo, auto mechanics
+Fine art (charcoal portraiture, oil/acrylic painting, pinstriping), graphic design, classical piano, banjo, auto mechanics, office administration

 ## 🧠 I'm currently learning...